Reflecting Upon Irreducible Mind

 Such articles suffices to give Siqueira's website 5 stars.

 Thank you.
-It is good to have a starry night
+It is good to have a starry

-on a rather gloomy thursday evening...
+night on a rather gloomy thursday evening...

-Discussing how a theory came to be is, IMO, more often than
+Discussing how a theory came to be is, IMO, more often

-book.
+the book.
 On page 29, we read: As indicated by an 1897 letter to Schiller

 (Perry, 1935, vol. 2, pp. 133-134), (William) James thought initially

-that the transmission theory was his own invention, but it certainly has
+that the transmission theory was his own invention, but it certainly

-"The body would thus be, not the cause of our thinking, but merely a condition
+Pure Reason: "The body would thus be, not the cause of our thinking,

-how come such a non commonsensical (bizarre) view keeps appearing again
+to ask in this regard is, how come such a non commonsensical (bizarre)

-and again?
-The answer that naturally springs to mind is that there must
+view keeps appearing again and again?
+The answer that naturally springs

-be some solid and true inner core to it.
-My present view is that this theory
+to mind is that there must be some solid and true inner core to it.
+My

-keeps coming again and again because many thinkers have come to understand,
+present view is that this theory keeps coming again and again because

-throughout human history, that the materialist-mechanical-causational
+many thinkers have come to understand, throughout human history, that

-view of reality can indeed explain a lot of things (almost everything,
+the materialist-mechanical-causational view of reality can indeed explain

-in fact), but when it comes to handling consciousness (subjective experience)
+a lot of things (almost everything, in fact), but when it comes to handling

-it leaves us empty; to the point that the only logical conclusion is
+consciousness (subjective experience) it leaves us empty; to the point

-that consciousness is a fundamental aspect of the universe
+aspect of the universe

 I agree with Julio's last sentence.
 But I think it's inconsistent